 Things that tend to be not good for IR horses are things like pasture grazing, sweet feed, or low fiber feeds.
 Even with those guidelines, it’s kind of hard to tell if a feed as a low glycemic index just by looking at it.
-So, if you want, you can have your horse’s feed analyzed for sugar:starch content, at places like Dairy One, in New York.
-If you don’t want to have the feed analyzed, but you want to make sure you’re feeding a low starch diet, a number of companies make complete, low starch, pelleted rations (e.g., Purina Well Solve®, but there are lots of other good choices).
+So, if your into being all analytical, you can have your horse’s feed analyzed for sugar:starch content, at places like Dairy One, in New York.
+If you don’t want to have the feed analyzed, but you want to make sure you’re feeding a low starch diet, a number of companies make complete, low starch, pelleted rations.
+There are lots of good choices.

-PRAGMATIC NOTE ONE: If you’re concerned that your horse as MS/IR, and you don’t want to pay a lot of money for testing, you can change his diet anyway.
-One thing to keep in mind is that a good diet and exercise are good for any horse.
+PRAGMATIC NOTE ONE: If you’re concerned that your horse as MS/IR, and you don’t want to pay a lot of money for testing, you can usually just change his diet and go from there.
+A good diet and exercise are good for any horse.

 PRAGMATIC NOTE TWO: Your IR/MS horse is not going to die if he gets a mouthful of grass, a carrot once in a while, or a peppermint.
 You can go on a diet, and still have a cookie from time to time.
 Still, if your horse has MS/IR, you should limit his access to pasture, and he certainly shouldn’t get the majority of his calories from fresh grass.